PlayableLab FAQs

 - Validate file size against network limits, run Playable Test, and confirm you exported for the correct network preset (not standalone HTML uploaded to an MRAID network).

-Analyzer shows no data — why?
+Playable-Analytics shows no data — why?

 - Data appears after live traffic hits an exported creative with the bundled analytics shim.
 Allow 24–48 hours after campaign start; confirm the creative running on the network matches an export from your project.